ABOUT THE FOURS

 RHYTHM.
 FLOW.
 RETURN.

-Our curriculum is built around a cycle of four formats, each training a different aspect of the body and nervous system.
+Our curriculum is built around a cycle of six movement formats, each training a different aspect of the body and nervous system—and completes through rest.

-Each format can be experienced on its own, but the real intelligence of the work emerges through repetition and flow—from structure, to strength, to restoration, to integration, and back again.
+Each format can be experienced on its own, but the deeper intelligence of the work emerges through repetition and flow—moving from structure, to strength, to restoration, to integration, and allowing space for pause.
+Rest is not an afterthought here; it is the moment where change settles, where the body reorganizes, and where effort becomes embodied.

-Rather than chasing intensity or variety, we emphasize:
+Rather than chasing intensity or constant variety, we emphasize:

 OUR PROCESS